DIGGING OUT FROM WINTER STORM JONAS: Getting your Business Ready for the Next Disaster

 By: Roman Basi & Marcus S. Renwick

 Just last week, Winter Storm Jonas dumped nearly 2 feet of snow on the east coast.
 Three weeks before that, the Mississippi was flooding the Midwest.
 Spring is coming and with spring comes the beginning of tornado season.
 Statistically, this country experiences 1000 tornados per year.
 On average, there are 10 named storms in the Atlantic with over half of those becoming hurricanes.
-Mississippi has an average of 875,000 lightning strikes per year, or 18.4 per square mile, Louisiana has over 900,000 lightning strikes, an average 19.7 per square mile.
+Mississippi has an average of 875,000 lightning strikes per year or 18.4 per square mile, and Louisiana has over 900,000 lightning strikes, an average of 19.7 per square mile.
 And watch out Florida!
 Florida has 1.4 million lightning strikes per year.
 That is 24.7 lightning strikes per square mile.
-Combine that with an average of 35 earthquakes worldwide per week with the ever present forest fires in the Northwest, and anyone can come to the conclusion that we live in a shooting gallery!
+Combine that with an average of 35 earthquakes worldwide per week with the ever-present forest fires in the Northwest, and anyone can conclude that we live in a shooting gallery!